CVLAB-Unibo/LLaNA/README.md

 |   |   |    |    ├── <model_id>.npy
 |   |   |    |    ├── ...
 |   |   |    |    ├── <model_id>.npy
+|   |   ├── hst_dataset_filtered.json
 ```

 where:
 1. texts/ folder contains the language annotations
 2. vecs/ folder contains the embeddings from nf2vec

-Optional: the original NeRF weights from which the embeddings have been computed can be downloaded at this link: TODO ADD LINK.
+Optional: the original NeRF weights from which the embeddings have been computed can be downloaded at this link: COMING-SOON.
 Such data are not necessary for training and evaluation of LLaNA.

 ## 👨‍🎓 Training
 ### Download the pre-trained weights of LLAMA, to initialize LLaNA